EliasVahlberg/saltglass-steppe/design_docs/CREATIVE_DIRECTION_SUMMARY.md

 These are non-negotiable.
 Every feature, asset, and design decision must support at least one pillar without contradicting another.

+### Pillar 1: Mutation with Social Consequences
+Refraction adaptations grant power but alter how factions perceive you.
+Transformation is never free. *This is the core identity hook—"you are becoming something strange."*

-### Pillar 1: Storms Rewrite Maps
+### Pillar 2: Storms Rewrite Maps
 Glass storms are not weather—they're procedural editors.
-The world physically changes, and players must adapt their mental maps.
+The world physically changes, and players must adapt their mental maps. *The signature system that makes this game distinct.*

-### Pillar 2: Mutation with Social Consequences
-Refraction adaptations grant power but alter how factions perceive you.
-Transformation is never free.

 ### Pillar 3: Readable Light Tactics
 Combat and navigation use light/reflection as a core mechanic.
 Beams, glare, and sightlines must be visually clear in ASCII.